maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ## Old software

-Depending on the option you chose, you need old software.
+Depending on the option you chose, you need software from some old CD-ROM.
 If not the Win98 installation files, then probably the LEGO IDE setup disk, and very likely the RCX (flex) firmware.